This is an all-natural DIY feminine wash (homemade douche). Some name brands claim to be natural, but upon closer examination, they’re not.

 Dangerous Ingredients in Name Brand Feminine Wash

-- Octoxynol-9: This is a known endocrine disruptor; potential breast cancer carcinogen; can cause issues such as itching, burning, and hives.
+- Octoxynol-9: This is a known endocrine disruptor; a potential breast cancer carcinogen; can cause issues such as itching, burning, and hives.
+A homemade douche or DIY feminine wash doesn’t need this or any of the following ingredients!

 - Citric acid: Can cause itching and burning; potential to become dangerous when mixed with other chemicals; possible allergen to those with citrus sensitivities.